Mano-ops/mano-portfolio/README.md

-# mano-portfolio
-"A collection of my projects showcasing skills in JavaScript, HTML, CSS Includes web apps, scripts, and experiments in software development.
-Feel free to explore and contribute!"
 # 🌟 Personal Portfolio Website

 This is my personal portfolio website built using **HTML** and **CSS**.
 It includes a **Home** page to introduce myself and showcase my work, along with a **Contact** page for easy communication.